Back to Articles

 • Private-practice physician groups

-• For-profit staffing agencies (even if your assigned hospital is non-profit)
+• For-profit staffing agencies (even if assigned to a non-profit)

 Travel nurses, pay attention: If your W-2 comes from a for-profit staffing agency, those payments don't count — even if the hospital you're assigned to is a non-profit.
 The employer on your W-2 is what matters.